1. Introducing Node-RED and flow-Based Programming

 First of all, you need to run Node-RED in your environment.

-Please refer to Chapter 2,
+Please refer to Chapter 2, Setting Up the Development Environment,

 to learn how to set it up with your environment,